English

 Intent

-Our principal aim is that children leave St. Hugh’s Catholic Primary School with a wide range of happy and rich memories in English formed through interesting and exciting experiences.
+Our main aim is that children leave St. Hugh’s Catholic Primary School with a wide range of happy and rich memories in English, formed through interesting and exciting experiences.
 We want to enhance a child’s awareness of their own abilities and strengths as a learner thus ensuring that children see learning in English as an ongoing process, not a one-off event.
-We wish to inspire in our children a lifelong love and passion for reading and writing.
-In addition to English lessons, there are 5 x 30 minute Key Skills sessions which incorporate Guided Reading.
-Also, Key Stage 1 will have dedicated lessons for the teaching of phonics and those on our Letters and Sounds intervention programme will receive a further 3 phonics sessions per week in a small group.
-To allow pupils to enrich their knowledge in English, opportunities will exist for children of all ages to experience learning beyond the classroom.
-Children will develop a deep understanding of the subjects they are studying.
-They will increasingly use their prior knowledge to enhance their comprehension & writing skills as well as their speaking and listening skills.
-We aim to grow a love of reading and writing within our children and an appreciation of its educational, cultural and entertainment values.
+We wish to inspire in our children a life-long love passion for reading, writing and oracy through a rich and broad English curriculum.
+We have developed our curriculum to inspire children’s curiosities and interests, to allow for progression throughout the school and to provide purposeful writing and discussions.
+It is our aim that all children value the importance of reading, writing and oracy in order to successfully access and excel in all other areas of the curriculum.
+To allow pupils to enrich their knowledge in English, opportunities are available for children to experience learning beyond the classroom.
+Children will increasingly use their prior knowledge to enhance their comprehension and writing skills, as well as their speaking and listening skills.
+We aim to grow a love of reading, writing, speaking and listening within our children and an appreciation of its educational, cultural and entertainment values.

 Implementation